KennethTrecy/web_template/README.md

 ## Usage
 You can modify this repository's files' content or names as much as you want.

+### License
+The repository is licensed under [MIT-0].
+Since this is a template repository, you can remove license file if you want to use other license or you will use the template repository for a private template/project.
+You can follow the steps below:
+1. Run `git revert 0daa8ded` to revert the license back to MIT license.
+2. Run `git revert 86a573af` to remove the license completely.

 ## Notes
 It is optional to attribute this repository in other template/projects.